tstran155/Databases-exploration-using-SQL/README.md

 - Filtering result and data using WHERE, COUNT, DISTINCT, and LIMIT
 - Working with table: CREATE, ALTER, DROP, JOIN and load tables
 - Using string patterns and ranges: ORDER and GROUP and built-in database functions
-- Accessing databases with SQL and Python (Jupyter notebook)
+- Accessing databases with SQL, Python, and create plots using seaborn library (Jupyter notebook)

 Here is the link to download the dataset used in this notebook.